kestra-io/docs/content/docs/06.enterprise/apps.md

 The basic structure of an app URL is:
 `https://yourHost/ui/tenantId/apps/appId?key=LONGRANDOM`.

-For example, if the app ID is `compute-resources-form` and it's created within `kestra-tech` tenant, the URL could look like:
+For example, if the app ID is `compute-resources-form` and it's created within `kestra-tech` tenant, the URL will look like:
 `https://demo.kestra.io/ui/production/apps/compute-resources-form?key=LONGRANDOM`.

 ---